rolazar/level-1-course-content/week-1/day-1/day-1.md

   - Purpose in web development.
   - Installation process.
   - Essential features: creating files, opening folders, and installing extensions.
+    - Create folder on desktop
+    - Open folder in VS Code
+    - Create index.html
+    - Create a folder in VS Code
+    - Nest a Folder within that folder to show how it displays 2 empty folders nested
+    - Create files within the folders to show how that behaves
+    - Set up Prettier, set as default code formatter.
+Select options format on save, format on paste.
+    - Show extensions for themes.
+    - Show better comments extension (optional)
+    - Turn on Auto Save

 ### Practical Application (30 minutes):
+Ask the class to follow along.
 - Install the `live-server` extension in VS Code.
 - Create a basic HTML file named "index.html".
 - Add a simple "Hello, World!" message.